The Best Places to Find Freelance Writing Jobs for Beginners

 2. ProBlogger Job Board

-Freelance writing job boards are excellent places to find freelance writing jobs for beginners as long as they’re reputable.
+Freelance writing job boards are excellent places to find blog writing jobs for beginners as long as they’re reputable.
 ProBlogger has a reputable job board that is one of the best places to find freelance writing jobs for beginners.

 One of the things I like about the ProBlogger job board is they work hard to verify postings, so no scams!
 Scams are something new freelance writers have a hard time avoiding because of their newness to writing online.

 There are also a brought variety of niches too, from cannabis to daytime soaps.

 Some people classify ClearVoice as a content mill, but if it is, it’s a damn good one.
 ClearVoice was one of the first platforms that I set up a resume on or CV, as ClearVoice calls it when I wanted to up my freelance writing game.

 They pay some of the best freelance writing rates of all the platforms and are a repository of helpful information for both new and experienced freelance writers.